randompenguin1/postbox/README.md

 This is a Friendica add-on that adds a stylesheet to the HEAD element to support showing Postbox styling.

-It does not add any interface for creating Postboxes, but users can still create them with BBcode:
+It does not add any interface for creating Postboxes, but users can still create them with BBcode.

+_**NOTE:** Support for Postbox is built into Bookface 1.6+.
+This adddon adds support to Friendica regardless of what theme/scheme is being used._

 ## Getting started